jmwoo/reddwatch/README.md

 This is a tool for getting reddit posts pushed to your browser moments after they are submitted.

-It's built entirely client side with angular.js and no manual DOM manipulation.
+It's built entirely client side with angular.js and has no manual DOM manipulation.